benrgreene/BRG-WordPress-Gutenberg-Slider/readme.txt

 == Changelog ==

 = 1.1 =
-* Moved the styles to the block settings panel in the sidebar
+* Moved the slider options to the block settings panel in the sidebar